birds connect seattle logo

 • The satisfaction of supporting an organization that advocates and organizes for cities where people and birds thrive.

-For general questions, please contact Education Manager, Hanae Bettencourt via email or phone at (206) 523-8243 ext.
+For general questions, please contact Community Engagement Manager, Hanae Bettencourt, via email or phone at (206) 523-8243 ext.
 108 (messages only).